 Always passionate about singing, about developing the ability to sing in others, and about all choral work at all levels, Keith has a very catholic taste and enjoys vocal music of almost every style and genre, relishing introductions to any music that is new to him.
-He sang as a treble in a church choir at the age of 8, and by the age of sixteen was rehearsing weekly in three choirs, including an adult a cappella chamber choir where he learned to enjoy madrigals and motets of the 16th and 17th centuries.
-He trained as a music teacher, taking singing as a specialist study and was very fortunate to have been chosen for a study visit to the Liszt Institute in Budapest, learning the Kodaly System of musical education, which is based upon unaccompanied singing.
+He sang as a treble in a church choir at the age of 8, and by the age of sixteen was rehearsing weekly in three choirs.
+He trained as a music teacher, taking singing as a specialist study, and was very fortunate to have been chosen for a study visit to the Liszt Institute in Budapest, gaining insights into the Kodaly System of musical education, based upon unaccompanied singing and tonic-solfa.

-Highlights in Keith’s career include appearances on BBC and Canadian TV, singing as a soloist in the company of some wonderful, and very encouraging, singing stars, and conducting Emma Kirkby in a joint concert with the Hampshire Youth Choir, accompanied by an orchestra of Hampshire Music Service staff.
-His greatest joy, however, has always been in having the opportunity to help people blossom in their singing, week-by-week.
+Highlights in Keith’s career include seeing some members of his choirs go on to become stars, his own appearances as a soloist in the company of some wonderful, and very encouraging, singing stars, and conducting the brilliant Emma Kirkby in two local concerts.
+His greatest joy, however, has always been in having the opportunity to help local people blossom in their singing, week-by-week and year-by-year.

 Kate Jones studied music at King’s College, London and the Guildhall School of Music & Drama, majoring in accompaniment and composition (with David Lumsdaine and Nicola LeFanu) and was awarded the Music Faculty Jelf Medal.
 During her time in London, Kate was repetiteur to Kings College gilbert & Sullivan Society and Music Department Opera productions, and accompanied the Kings College Chorus.
 Solo performances have included Mozart's Piano Concerto No 19 K 458; Kabalevsky's No 3 Op.
 50; and J S Bach's D minor Keyboard Concerto and Brandenburg No 5 in D major.

-In addition to her private teaching practice Kate is currently accompanist to the Alresford Community Choir and Hampshire County Youth Choirs, as well as accompanying many solo performers.
-Work with the Hampshire Music Service has included concerts in Winchester Cathedral as part the “Hampshire Welcomes the World” project.
+In addition to her private teaching practice Kate is currently accompanist to the Alresford Community Choir and Winchester Cathedral junior Choir.
+Work with the Hampshire Music Service included concerts in Winchester Cathedral as part the “Hampshire Welcomes the World” project.
 She has previously held instrumental teaching posts at Boundary Oak School, Fareham and The Atherley School, Southampton.
 Kate was the organist of St Barnabas, Swanmore for 14 years, and has performed on the Handel organ at Holy Trinity, Gosport in recital and also with the Hampshire County Youth Choir in Fauré’s Requiem.